 Online games are a great form of entertainment, but sometimes it can get out of hand.
 You should always make sure you play with money that you can afford to lose and take a break when playing isn't fun anymore.

-Casino games, whether they are online or not, are designed to favour the casino.
+Casino games, whether they are online or not, are designed to favor the casino.
 In the long run, the player will always lose.
 No matter what the game is, the casino always has the edge.

 Gambling is never a solution to any kind of a financial problem.
 Play responsibly, take breaks and only play for fun.